Dillard & Clark “The Fantastic Expedition of Dillard & Clark”

 Hear A New World

 What a fine outer space adventure album!
-Several years before British producer Joe Meek and the Tornadoes scored an international super-hit with Telstar, Meek had composed and recorded his masterpiece, “I Hear a New World,” an imaginative musical look at a different life on the Moon.
+Several years before British producer Joe Meek and the Tornados scored an international super-hit with “Telstar,” Meek had composed and recorded his adventurous masterpiece, I Hear a New World, an imaginative musical take at life on the moon.

 “I wanted to create a picture in music of what could be up there in outer space.
-At first I was going to record with music that was completely out of this world but realized that it would have very little entertainment value, so I kept the construction of the music down to earth.”
+At first I was going to record with music that was completely out of this world but realized that it would have very little entertainment value, so I kept the construction of the music down to earth.

-Helping to keep Meek’s compositions “down to earth” was Rod Freeman, the musical director and arranger for the project (the music itself was performed by the Blue Men, formerly the skiffle group the West Five).
-Freeman, it seems, saved IHANW from becoming a stereo sound effects record.
-Accounts of Meek’s early demos for IHANW are that the tracks were a challenging listen.
+Helping to keep Meek’s compositions down to earth was Rod Freeman, the musical director and arranger for the project (the music itself was performed by the Blue Men, formerly the skiffle group the West Five).
+Freeman, it seems, saved Hear a New World from becoming a stereo sound effects record.
+Accounts of Meek’s early demos report the tracks were a challenging listen.

-IHANW was never wholly released until recently.
+I Hear A New World was never fully released until recently.
 In 1960 a sampler EP was released by Triumph Records, including only four of the twelve original tracks.
-Recorded in stereophonic sound, the sampler was sent to retail stores as a demonstration of what “stereo” was capable of (then, a young technology).
-An interesting marketing technique!
+Recorded in stereophonic sound, the sampler was sent to retail stores as a demonstration of what stereo was capable of (then, a young technology).
+The 2001 CD release on RPM is well done, with the 12 original tracks, plus 30 minutes of interviews with Meek (probably only appealing to enthusiasts), as well as a brief film clip of Meek from 1964.

-There are discernable musical highlights inside this record, however it is recommended to listen to “I Hear a New World” in its entirety at first, and with headphones.
+There are discernable musical highlights inside this record, however it is recommended to listen to I Hear a New World in its entirety at first and with headphones.
 Meek takes you on a memorable journey around the moon, stopping in to visit different lunar civilizations!
 Don’t miss it!

 “The Bublight”